reachlightspeed/lightspeed-site/src/site/blog/using-avif-images-today.md

 og_img: /img/blog/og-how-to-use-avif
 tags: post
 ---
-*January 13, 2021 Update: Firefox 86 now supports the AVIF format.*
+*November 2, 2021 Update: Firefox 93 now supports the AVIF format without feature flag.*

 *August 26, 2020 Update: Chrome 85 now supports the AVIF format and the link to the preview build of the Squoosh.app has been updated as it now fully supports AVIF.*